-Women’s Studies creates an understanding that interrelated factors —e.g., race, ethnicity, class, age, disability, religion, national origin, and sexual orientation — inform knowledge of women’s history, culture, and social roles.
-Women’s Studies seeks to improve critical thinking and to provide students with the intellectual means to question prevailing assumptions.
+Women’s and Gender Studies creates an understanding that interrelated factors —e.g., race, ethnicity, class, age, disability, religion, national origin, and sexual orientation — inform knowledge of women’s history, culture, and social and gender roles.
+Women’s and Gender Studies seeks to improve critical thinking and to provide students with the intellectual means to question prevailing assumptions.
 It encourages students to explore the contexts and ideological origins of knowledge and to examine the relationship between knowledge and power in society.
 It promotes social responsibility by examining the connections between personal experience and political activity, and validates student contributions and voices.